L&YR Class 24

 The L&YR Class 24 was a class of short-wheelbase steam locomotives of the Lancashire and Yorkshire Railway (L&YR).
 It was designed by Aspinall and introduced in 1897 for shunting duties.
 Twenty locomotives were built, but six were withdrawn between 1917 and 1922.

-They were notable for being the first design of a locomotive on the L&YR to use a Belpaire firebox.
+They were the first locomotives on the L&YR built with Belpaire fireboxes.

 Design and construction

 They were designed for use in freight yards with sharp curves and steep inclines where more power was needed than that provided by alternative Aspinall Pugs.

 This was the first time for a new build on the L&YR a Belpaire firebox was used.
 The short-wheelbase design included outside cylinders with Richardson balanced valves on top; these being controlled by a combination of Allan motion and rocking shaft.
 These locomotives – together with the Improved Precedent Class on the London and North Western Railway – were the last locomotives built with the Allan straight link motion.